kgxsz/slates-in-a-pile/README.md

 ##Notes

 - Get boot.
-- Firstly, run `boot build` to trigger the first build and associated directories.
+- Firstly, run `boot build` to trigger the first build and creation of associated directories.
 - To serve that build, run `boot serve`.
+- Hit `localhost:3000` in the browser to see the goods.
 - Run `boot dev` to get a development environment going.

-##Tasks

-- Build dummy d3 elements.
+- Do `boot repl --client` then `(start-repl)` to start the browser connected repl.